Please wait while the search results are loading...

 Giant film production companies like Disney see a competitive advantage in their ability to hold their most exciting or newest movies for distribution on their own streaming platforms, rather than on cable.
 Giant media companies are scrambling to determine how to best stay relevant in the Streaming Age.
 Top executives at companies that own leading broadcast TV networks are thinking about selling or spinning off the networks so they can better concentrate on streaming.

 Cable and satellite pay TV companies likewise are adapting to change while they lose hundreds of thousands of household subscribers each year.
-By 2024, the number of U.S. pay TV households had plummeted to about 55 million, from about 100 million ten years earlier.
+By 2025, the number of U.S. pay TV households had plummeted to about 49.6 million, from about 100 million ten years earlier.
 They have been emphasizing their internet service provider (ISP) business offerings, bringing fast internet to the home and office, as well as their own versions of mobile phone subscription services.
 Cable giant Charter Communications is offering its customers a device called Xumo that helps them stream live TV through an app, intended to be used just like other streaming TV apps like ESPN+ and Disney+.
 The cable set-top box may soon be a thing of the past.
 Comcast, another massive cable firm, is rapidly growing its Peacock streaming service while its cable subscriptions slip.

-Competition from Netflix: Netflix.com began as one of the largest movie and TV show rental sites in the world, reaching a record 260+ million subscribers worldwide as of late 2023.
+Competition from Netflix: Netflix.com began as one of the largest movie and TV show rental sites in the world, reaching a record 325 million subscribers worldwide as of early 2026.
 For a monthly subscription fee, users enjoy streaming an unlimited number of movies.
 Netflix’s business model initially was based on mailing DVD copies of movies to its subscribers.
 This was a costly business, involving multiple warehouses and massive postage and handling expenses.
 At a rapid pace, however, the firm invested in state-of-the-art technology to enable it to focus on streaming via the internet.
 Netflix shipped its last DVD in late 2023.
 Playback of a Netflix streaming movie starts a few seconds after download begins.
 Subscribers instantly watch movies and TV episodes streamed over the internet.

 Netflix’s effort to shift to streaming video not only is cost effective, it is also positioned the company to take on cable channels such as HBO and Showtime.
 Operating on a business model dramatically different from those of cable TV channels, Netflix became a true web-based entertainment platform, highly competitive with traditional cable networks and systems.